atneex/template-nextjs-14/README.md

 # Template-nextjs-14
-this is a template repo for setting up dev environment for nextjs 14
+this is a template repo for setting up the dev environment for nextjs 14

 **Configure nextjs:**
 * install and configure nextjs manuelly